tylerharter/cs301-projects/fall19/p5/README.md

     return num_of_hurricanes
 ```

-### Q16: How many hurricanes were formed in the month of July?
+### Q15: How many hurricanes were formed in the month of July?

-### Q17: How many hurricanes were formed in the month of December?
+### Q16: How many hurricanes were formed in the month of December?

-### Q18: How many hurricanes were formed in the month of January?
+### Q17: How many hurricanes were formed in the month of January?

-### Q19: How many hurricanes were formed in the month of May?
+### Q18: How many hurricanes were formed in the month of May?

-### Q20: Which month experienced the formation of the most number of hurricanes?
+### Q19: Which month experienced the formation of the most number of hurricanes?

+## Challenge Question

+### Q20: How many years experienced the formation of at least four hurricanes?

 Answer with a number (e.g., 1 for Jan, etc.).